 The use of a centralized library is made available to the students of our school.
 Children are allowed to browse and check out books on a weekly basis.
 Volunteer librarians are on hand to assist the children.
-Each teacher will give students time on the school computers each week at their discretion.

 Purpose: the growth of technology over the past few years has opened up a wealth of information and opportunities for students.
 However, because of the world's sinful nature, this technology also brings challenges.
 Viruses and Internet content that is opposed to our Christian beliefs are very real concerns.
 To protect our students from this, and to ensure that our computer network will be available for everyone to use, St. John's Lutheran School will enforce the following guidelines regarding the use of its computers and networks.